chapmanu/fragmentions/README.md

 ## Usage

-Fragmentions finds the first matching word or phrase in a document and focuses its closest surrounding element.
+Fragmentions find the first matching word or phrase in a document and focus its closest surrounding element.
 The match is determined by the case-sensitive string following the ## double-hash.
 The closest surrounding element may be a span, paragraph, heading, button, input, or any other container.

 In the following example, clicking **TL;DR** would scroll to focus the `<strong>` element containing **Life, Liberty and the pursuit of Happiness**.